 Women’s & Coed = 1 goalkeeper and 6 field players

-The minimum number of players required to start a game is 3 field players and 1 goalkeeper for a total of 4 players.
+The minimum number of players required to start a game is minus 2 players from the minimum

 Major and minor infractions are penalized by a direct free kick.
 A time penalty can also be given depending on the severity of the foul.
 All dead ball free kicks are direct.